The Social Expert is the most likely one on this list to exploit their social skills for their own purpose but also to support the team's purpose.

 The Order of the Stick has Elan the Bard whose highest stat is his charisma.
 In the first arc, this was invoked when Roy told Elan to convince a teen goblin to asssist them.

 Jack once lampshaded the fact that the humans functioned as "Face Men" for the Autobots.

 Captain Planet: Ma-Ti is the heart variety because no matter where they go he is instantly liked and can communicate to animals, knowing how they feel and asking for their help.
 Kawami, however, is usually the one ending group conflicts

 Phineas and Ferb: Phineas is the one talking with who ever the group needs for their latest "Best day ever", from city officials to delivery guys to the Fireside Girls.
 The best example is persuading Love Handel to reunite for a concert while directing the girls to make a stage.
-He extra points for contrasting his brother Ferb, who rarely ever talks.
+This stands out even more considering his brother Ferb, who rarely ever talks.